rmrk-team/rmrk-docs/docs/getting-started.md

 - [Singular](https://singular.app): the official NFT marketplace for RMRK NFTs: create and sell advanced NFTs
-- [Kanaria](https://kanaria.rmrk.app): NFT birds that can wear other standalone NFTs, equip and unequip items, and have multiple assets - the first production demo of RMRK's NFT 2.0
+- [Kanaria](https://kanaria.rmrk.app): NFT birds that can wear other standalone NFTs, equip and unequip items, and have multiple assets - the first production demo of Modular RMRK's NFTs
+- [Mintaur](https://mintaur.app): Mint modern Modular NFTs on demand.
+- [Upgradooor](https://upgradooor.app): Amplify your regular ERC-721 NFTs by converting them into Modular RMRK NFTs
+- [Emotes](https://emotes.app): React to any NFTs using the RMRK Modular NFT Emotes Standard
+- [Wizard](https://wizard.rmrk.dev/): Create your own RMRK custom contracts

 ### Unofficial